daikiaoi43/todos-with-localstorage/README.md

 ## Project description

-This app allows you to manage a todo list, as you can create todos, delete todos and change todos status (finished or unfinished).
+This app allows you to manage a todo list (create todos, delete todos and change todos status).
 This app created using _HTML_, _CSS_ and vanilla _JavaScript_.
 Data will be stored in the browser using _localStorage_.

-## Functionalities of the app
+## Functions:

 **addTodoToLocalStorage:**

 - takes a text as argument
-- create an object with (text 'string' & status 'boolean')
+- create an object with (text & status)
 - add todo to localStorage
 - call updateTheDom function